 And because I wouldn’t let you go unprepared, my dear reader, I wrote a guide about how to choose a car, and about driving in Iceland!

-Now, for a more in-depth look on the whole trip, I divided the route into 4 posts.
-I did this so it’s more readable for you.
+Now, for a more in-depth look at the whole trip, I divided the route into 4 posts.
+I did this so it’s more easily readable for you.
 They are split as follows:

 Day 1 – Relax in the Blue Lagoon

 First things first!
 Relax after your flight in the Blue Lagoon for 1-2 hours and visit the city of Reykjavik, Iceland’s capital.
 Get supplies and a good night’s sleep, as the adventure is about to begin!
 Read what, where and how, here!